-After initializing arrays to hold per-chunk statistics, the code can be understood in three parts: choosing a frame, processing the frame, and updating the sampler state.
-First, ExSample decides which frame to process next.
+The loop consists of three parts: picking a frame, processing the frame, and updating the sampler state.
+First, to pick a frame ExSample decides which frame to process next.
 It applies the Thompson sampling step in \autoref{line:ts}, where we draw a separate sample $R_j$ from the belief distribution \autoref{eq:gamma} for each of the chunks, which is then used in \autoref{line:best} to pick the highest scoring chunk.
-The $j$ in the code is used as the index variable for any loop over the chunks.
-During the first execution of the \texttt{while} loop all the belief distributions are identical, but their samples will not be, breaking the ties at random.
-Once we have decided on a best chunk index $j^*$, we sample a frame index at random from the chunk in \autoref{line:chunk}.
+As in the rest of the paper, $j$ indexes over chunks.
+During the first execution of the \texttt{while} loop all the belief distributions are identical, but Thompson sampling effectively breaks ties at random.
+Once decided on a best chunk index $j^*$, we sample a frame index at random from the chunk in \autoref{line:chunk}.

 Second, ExSample reads and decodes the chosen frame, and applies the object detector on it (\autoref{line:det}).
-Then, we pass the computed detections on to a discriminator, which compares the detections with objects we have returned earlier during processing in other frames, and decides whether each detection corresponds to a new, distinct object.
-The discriminator returns two subsets: $d_0$, the detections that did not match with any previous results (are new objects), and $d_1$, the detections that matched exactly once with any previous detection.
-We will only use the size of those sets to update our statistics in the next stage.
+Then, we pass the computed detections on to a discriminator, which compares the detections with objects returned earlier during processing in other frames, and decides whether each detection corresponds to a new, distinct object.
+The discriminator returns two subsets: $d_0$, the detections that did not match with any previous results (new objects), and $d_1$, the detections that matched exactly once with any previous detection.
+We only use the size of those sets to update our statistics in the next stage.
 This frame processing stage of ExSample is the main bottleneck, and is dominated first by the detector call in \autoref{line:det}, and second by the random read and decode in \autoref{line:io}.

-Third, we update the state of our algorithm, updating $\Ne$ and $n$ for the chunk we sampled from.
-We also store detections in the discriminator and append the new detections to the result set (\texttt{ans}).
-We note that the amount of state we need to track only grows with the number of results we have output so far, and not with the size of the dataset.
+Third, we update the state of our algorithm, updating $\Ne$ and $n$ for the chunk we sampled.
+We store detections in the discriminator and append the new detections to the result set (\texttt{ans}).
+The amount of tracked state is proportional to the number of chunks, and to the number of results we detected so far.

 \if{0}